surajgoraicse/Notes-Obsidian/Web development/TypeScript/1Fundamentals.md

 #### Definitions
-TypeScript is a development tool which helps to write better javascript code.
+TypeScript is a development tool which helps to write better JavaScript code.

 #### Types in TS: